Bekhudi: Production

 Saif Ali Khan was originally set to make his debut in Bekhudi with the role of Rohit but after completing the first shooting schedule of the film, Khan was deemed unprofessional by director Rahul Rawail and was replaced by another debutant, Kamal Sadanah; while filming Bekhudi, Khan met actress Amrita Singh and married her in October 1991.
-It also marked Kajol's debut at the age of sixteen.
+Saif Ali Khan later revealed that the producer, Rita Rawail, used to ask him for kisses in order to be paid.
+It also marked Kajol's debut at the age of eighteen.
 In an interview with Mayank Shekhar of Mid-Day, she stated that she got the offer while she visited photographer Gautam Rajadhyaksha's studio; it was described by her as "a big dose of luck".

 Soundtrack

-The soundtrack of the movie was composed by the music duo Nadeem-Shravan.
+The soundtrack of the movie was composed by the music duo Nadeem–Shravan.
 The lyrics were written by Anwar Sagar, Sikandar Bharati, Saima Nadeem and Surendra Saathi.

 Release and reception

 Bekhudi premiered at the Metro Cinema on 31 July 1992.
 Lalita Dileep from The Indian Express wrote in her review that Sadanah is endearing in his role, but it was Kajol who "steals the show", observing of her: "This gambolling beauty makes a lasting impact on the screen.
 She is bound to go places.
 Though she has been portrayed in skimpy costumes, she still exudes an innocent charm."